 • Modernization-level repairs

 Before you authorize any repair work, ask for a written quote with a line-item breakdown.
 Compare it to your contract's scope-of-work section.
-The most expensive mistake I see is property managers approving violation corrections over the phone without understanding what's already covered.
+One of the most expensive mistakes property managers make is approving violation corrections over the phone without understanding what's already covered.

 The 48-Hour Checklist